10 Fun and Educational Summer Activities for Teens

 #10 Get Your Art On

 Check out local art programs or get creative at home on your own this summer.
 There are amazing DIY projects for teens to make as gifts or sell at the local market.
+For example, teens can try a hand at this curated list of DIY gifts that writers can make!
+Or, on the other hand, you might encourage them to enter a piece of art, writing, performance, film, or multimedia to Bow Seat’s Ocean Awareness Contest.

 About Write the World: